Senior Program Analyst, Injury and Violence Prevention

 Unit/Program Specific Duties

-Support the growth of NACCHO’s IVP portfolio through the submission of grant proposals to federal agencies, foundations and for-profit collaborations.
+Support the growth of NACCHO's IVP portfolio by submitting grant proposals to federal agencies, foundations, and for-profit collaborations.

 Provide input on portfolio strategic direction.

 Bachelor's degree and certification in relevant professional field with a minimum of 5-7 years relevant work experience; or Master's degree or certification in relevant professional field with a minimum of 4-5 years relevant work experience; or equivalent combination of education and experience, including a relevant certification.

 Understanding of Substance Use Disorder and experience implementing policies, practices and/or programming to address fatal and non-fatal overdoses.